johnstantongeddes/johnstantongeddes.org/_posts/2013-05-07-workstation-guidelines.md

 * Processor: Four core XEON E5-2609, 2.4GHz
 * Memory: 64GB DDR3 RDIMM 1600 ECC, 8x8GB
-* Hard drive: 4x3TB 3.5inch 7200 SATA 6Gb/s in mirrored RAID for redundancy
+* Hard drive: 4x3TB 3.5inch 7200 SATA 6Gb/s in RAID 6 for redundancy

 Note that regardless of Dell stating that the system could run linux, no linux drivers were available for the installed PERC H310 SATA/SAS RAID controller.
 [Pine Computers](http://pinecomputers.net/) replaced the PERC card with an Adaptec AAC-RAID and were then able to install Ubuntu.